DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ### **Preparing the Disks**.

-> NOTE: The following is adapted from the instructions provided by the [Proxmox VE team](https://forum.proxmox.com/threads/proxmox-beginner-tutorial-how-to-set-up-your-first-virtual-machine-on-a-secondary-hard-disk.59559/).
+> NOTE: The following is adapted from the instructions provided by the [PVE team](https://forum.proxmox.com/threads/proxmox-beginner-tutorial-how-to-set-up-your-first-virtual-machine-on-a-secondary-hard-disk.59559/).

-* I use a browser to login to Proxmox VE.
+* I use a browser to login to PVE.

 * On the left of the screen, under Server View, I go to `Datacenter > pve`.